Certurix/Certurix/README.md

 &nbsp;

+## I'm not active on Github, I will publish soon my portfolio (whenever I got enough time).
+Revisit my profile in a while (August 2024)

 Hello, I'm [Certurix](https://github.com/certurix), a young passionate developer.
 I make projects on games like Minecraft, Garry's Mod and others!
 I'm also a gamer, playing a lot and trying to create new ideas and improvments for the communities I love!

 I'm 20 years old, living in France🇫 🇫🇷🥖 and currently busy with graduate study.